Welcome to Northcote’s PSHE Page!

 There are various after school clubs that play a vital role in promoting Healthy Lifestyles and Citizenship e.g. ‘Health and Fitness’ club.
 These clubs are targeted at specific year groups.

 Where possible key speakers are invited into school to share their roles and responsibilities e.g. In Science this year we have invited friends and family members to share their experiences and hopefully inspire pupils about the wider world.
-This is in response to our curriculum driver ‘ASPIRATIONS’.
-In Music, KS2 children have experienced a live performance from the Royal Philharmonic Orchestra.
-This year the theme was British Values.

 Spiritual, Moral, Social, Cultural Development (SMSC) Policy (including the promotion of Modern British Values)